#JobSearch : Mistakes to Avoid for Doing your Own Resumes and Cover Letters. Great Two(2) Min Read!

 Headhunters look for high-quality candidates—who in most cases are already employed—and try to convince them to leave for a better job.
 Usually, they are trying to meet specific requirements from the company that hired them to fill the job, but sometimes they may look for less obvious candidates who might be an interesting wildcard.
 “There is a growing interest in having nontraditional candidates on the candidate list,” says Ms. Staaterman.
 “The term is a ‘cultural add.’
 It’s essentially trying to bring something different into the organization,” she says.
 “Thanks to companies like Google, Facebook, Amazon, Apple, we have more awareness [that] having a diversity of thought, for many companies, is a good thing.”

-How some headhunters can harm you and how to avoid them.
+How disreputable headhunters can harm you and how to avoid them.

 You need to be smart about which headhunters you are willing to work with, says Mr. Clarke.
 You should make sure they are not trying to hire you for a job that someone else left due to an unresolved problem, such as the work culture or bad management.
 You also need to avoid working with headhunters who aren’t thoughtful about the jobs they submit you for.
 “If they’re just sending your résumé around to different firms—let’s use banks, for example—some headhunter gets your résumé, or some recruiter gets your résumé and they’re not professional, [or] good at what they do, and they start sending you around to different companies without telling you where your résumé has been sent in, that can absolutely crush your chances of getting jobs at certain places,” says Mr. Clarke.